 Examples include: Soya, Nuts (Almond, Coconut, Cashew, Hazelnut), Oat or Hemp milks.
 Brands include Supermarket's own range, Alpro range or Oatly range.
 Rice milk should not be given to children under 4.5 years old.
 Always choose a milk alternative that is fortified or enriched with calcium - they should provide at least 120 mg of calcium/100mls.
 Organic versions do not usually have calcium added - check the label.

 Please be aware that some milk alternatives may not be suitable for other allergies and some may be low in calories, protein, calcium and/or other vitamins and minerals.
 Discuss with your Health Visitor or Dietitian if unsure.

-Check with your Pharmacist about tablets or medicines which may contain milk or soya proteins and/or lactose.
+Check with your Pharmacist about tablets or medicines which may contain milk proteins and/or lactose.

 Many ordinary recipes can be adapted by using your milk alternative.
 Use a milk free margarine instead of butter, milk alternatives in place of milk, and soya/vegan cheese in place of ordinary cheese.
 Try making up batches of milk free meals/puddings and freezing them in ice-cube trays to allow you to serve small portions with less waste.

 Calcium is needed for strong teeth and bones.
 Babies under 1 need 525mg/day, 1-3 year olds need 350mg/day